jlw-m/course_ee693e_2021_fall/week_02/01b_jummreornvong.md

 commentable: true

 # Provide the name of the presenter
-summary: "Presenter(s): Nguyen Banh, Saige Dacuycuy, Beenet Alemayehu"
+summary: "Presenter(s): Nguyen Banh, Saige Dacuycuy, Beemnet Alemayehu"

 # Provide other tags that describe the paper
 tags: